learn-co-students/dsc-conditionals-teacher-onboarding/README.md

 ## Introduction

 We have talked about different data types, how to use them, and the kinds of operations that we can perform on them.
-Infact, we talked about using Booleans (`True` or `False`) to inform decisions in our programming.
-We'll do create a type of decision in our code, we use conditionals.
+We have also talked about using Booleans (`True` or `False`) to inform decisions in our programming.
+Often when we want to implement a decision in our code, we'll use conditionals.
 Conditionals allow us to break up our code in a way that we can selectively perform operations like assigning a value or even just printing text.

 ## Objectives
+You will be able to:
 * Understand and use conditionals

 ## If Statement and Execution Flow

 In Python there are three conditional statements, `if`, `elif`, and `else`.
-Every conditional statement begins with an `if`, however, `elif` and `else` are not always required.
+Every conditional statement is required to begin with an `if`. `elif` and `else` are not always required.

 So far in Python, all of our lines of code run one after the other.
 So in the code below, `vacation_days` is initially assigned to `0`, then it is reassigned by incrementing by one, and again reassigned by incrementing again by one, which brings the `vacation_days` to a total of `2`.